 The Health Care Safety Net ActHealth Centers are featured in a New York Times article as a cost-effective, bipartisan program that reduces health care costs and narrows health disparities.

 20 MILLION ServedWith investment from ARRA and the ACA, health centers become the largest primary care network in the country – expanding into some 9,300 medically underserved communities.

 23 MILLION ServedHealth Centers serve more than 23 million patients -- one out of every 15 Americans.

 24 MILLION and GrowingCommunity Health Centers mark the 50th Anniversary of the Health Center Movement

 Community Health Centers

-Community Health Centers serve as the primary medical home for over 25 million people in 9,200 rural and urban communities across America.
+Community Health Centers serve as the primary medical home for more than 28 million people in over 11,000 rural and urban communities across America.
 These community-based “family doctors” enjoy longstanding bipartisan support by Administrations and policymakers at all levels, as well as in both the private and public sectors.

 For photos, stories and more information on the history of America’s Health Centers visit the CHC Chronicles.